alrevuelta/myblog/_posts/2024-04-26-fft-polynomials.md

 $$

 It takes a discrete signal in time domain $x[n]$ and converts it to the frequency domain $X[k]$.
 Note that what it does is quite simple.
-Each sample of $X[k] is calculated by taking each sample of $x$ and multiplying it with a complex number, that represents a given frequency.
+Each sample of $X[k]$ is calculated by taking each sample of $x$ and multiplying it with a complex number, that represents a given frequency.

 It's some kind of projection, where each element of the input signal is projected into sines, and then added up together.
 But let's go back to the main goal of this post.
 We wanted to multiply polynomials faster.